galadril/domoticz-theme-manager/README.md

 # Credits
 I used pp-manager from [ycahome](https://github.com/ycahome/pp-manager) to build this theme manager for Domoticz.
-So all credits for you ycahome!
+So all credits for you @ycahome!

 # This plugin